• Skip to primary navigation

 To flash a router, you’ll want to follow these steps:

 The most popular freeware developed for network routers is DD-WRT and Tomato.
-Choose the appropriate firmware version based on the model of your router and download it to your computer.
+Choose the appropriate firmware version based on your router model and download it to your computer.

 Once successfully flashed, when you log in to your network again, it will look completely different (because you’ve changed the operating system).

-This new system will be ready to setup a VPN on router.
+This new system will be ready to setup a VPN on a router.

 Option 2: Purchase a Pre-Configured Router